Guide to Growing Grass in the Transition Zone

 Map of the United States showing cool-season grass, warm-season grass, and transition zones.

-Grasses are divided into two categories, warm-season grasses and cool-season grasses.
-If you live in the transition zone, you will want to consider which type of grass is best for you:
+Transition zone grasses are divided into two categories: warm-season grasses and cool-season grasses.
+You will want to consider which one is the best transition zone grass for you:

 • Cool-season grass: These grasses struggle to grow during the hot summer months unless you give supplemental irrigation.
-The upside to this is less summer maintenance compared to warm-season grasses since you’ll get out your mower less often.
+The upside to this is they are low-maintenance in the summer compared to warm-season grasses since you’ll get out your mower less often.

 LawnStarter has prepared a report on cool-season grasses.

-• Warm-season grass: These grasses will give you a lawn to use in the summer, say, to host lawn parties or play with the kids.
-But they will go dormant in the winter.
+• Warm-season grass: These grasses will give you a lawn to use in the summer to host lawn parties or play with the kids.
+But they will go dormant in the winter and won’t green up as quickly in the spring.

 LawnStarter has prepared a report on warm-season grasses.